 NSW Local Government Elections are generally conducted every four years and voting is compulsory.
 Singleton Council has a popularly elected Mayor, together with nine Councillors.

-Our current Councillors will continue to hold their civic office until the rescheduled election is held on 4 September 2021.
+The current Councillors will continue to hold their civic office until the by-election is held.

 All elected members must lodge a declaration listing all political donations received and electoral expenditure incurred.
 A register of these declarations is available on the NSW Electoral Commission website.